-Either individual casket prices or the range of casket prices that can
+Either prices for individual caskets or the range of prices available on

-Either individual outer burial container prices or the range of outer burial
+Either prices for individual outer burial containers or the range of prices

-For many consumers, deciphering a GPL is confusing and overwhelming.
-Some
+Many consumers find deciphering a GPL confusing and overwhelming.
+Because

-run for as long as 20 pages or more and are filled with unfamiliar jargon
+some run 20 pages or more and include unfamiliar jargon and bewildering

 The funeral home is required by law to make certain disclosures about your

-About all of the services it offers and that you are free to select only
+About all services it offers and that you are free to select only those

-the items you desire.
+you desire.
 If legal or other requirements mean you must buy any items

-you did not specifically ask for, these must be explained on
+you did not specifically request, this must be explained in a written statement

 Except in certain special cases, embalming is not required by law.
 Embalming